statisticalbiotechnology/cb2030/qa/clustering.md

 ## *k*-means vs. GMMs
 1. - K-means is less complex than GMM (it doesn’t allow for covariance and probability of assignment measurement) and is slow for large datasets.
 With this in mind, in which cases would K-means be preferred over GMM?
-1. - The Gaussian Mixture Model in the simple cases it could work like kmeans, so why wouldn't we just used the GMM is all the cases?
+   - The Gaussian Mixture Model in the simple cases it could work like kmeans, so why wouldn't we just used the GMM is all the cases?
   > There is no real reason for not always using GMMs, as far as I know.
 The theory of k-means is simpler I guess.
 Also GMMs have a different historical background.

 1. I can know how k-means used step by step, but I cannot know how GMM is used exactly.
 Can you give an example of GMM algorithm ?
    > I will not cover the exact algorithm for GMMs.
-It, however, is similar to the k-Means, in that it in its standard form is a EM algorithm.
+It, however, is similar to the k-Means, in that it is an EM algorithm.
+A GMM is, however, probabilistic in its formulation, while *k*-means can, but does not have to be probabilistic.
 Here is wikipedias description of the mathematical formulation of [GMMs](https://en.wikipedia.org/wiki/Mixture_model#Gaussian_mixture_model).

+1. It seems reasonable to use the Bayesian variant of GMMs, since the number of clusters don't have to be chosen beforehand, are there any cases where that approach isn't possible?
+  > Yes this is my interpretation as well.
+However, as VanderPlas writes for another technique to select the number of components: "Notice the important point: this choice of number of components measures how well GMM works as a density estimator, not how well it works as a clustering algorithm.
+I'd encourage you to think of GMM primarily as a density estimator, and use it for clustering only when warranted within simple datasets."
+That note applies here as well.

 ## Starting positions of cluster means in k-Means